 I’ve been reading many conflicting reports on this radio.
 Some say it is very sensitive, others say it is not.
 Isn’t this likely to be unit-to-unit variations?
 I also heard there have been upgrades…maybe new units are better than the initial production runs?
 What do you think?
-I really want your opinions on this becasue I’ve been reading your columns for years and you are one of the most knowledgeable and balanced reviewers I’ve found.
-Your expereinces always seem to mirror my own.
-And I love your new web site!
+I really want your opinions on this because I’ve been reading your columns for years and you are one of the most knowledgeable and balanced reviewers I’ve found.
+Your experiences always seem to mirror my own.
+And I love your web site!

 Many people get their egos into a “my radio is best” mode and “if you don’t like my radio you must be wrong” attitude.
-I’ve seen some ridiculusly heated exchanges becasue of this in some of the radio discussion groups.
+I’ve seen some ridiculously heated exchanges because of this in some of the radio discussion groups.
 How silly.
 I have a large radio collection and none is best at everything, even though I love most of them.
 If you read my reviews you’ll see that I try to present each radio’s strengths and weaknesses to help readers decide what best fits their needs.

 Is There One Best Radio Or Antenna?

 I have been researching things on the Internet, in many ways simply increasing my confusion.
 However, you appear to know what you are talking about and have helped many.
 I hope that you can advise me and clear up my points of confusion.